Morebec/OrkestraMono/components/orkestra-messaging/docs/Messaging.md

 - `DomainCommandInterface` represents a Command in a CQRS sense and extends `DomainMessageInterface`.
 - `DomainEventInterface` represents an Event in an Event-Driven Programming/Event Sourcing sense and extends `DomainMessageInterface`
 - `DomainQueryInterface` represents a Query in a CQRS sense and extends `DomainMessageInterface`.
-- `TimeoutInterface` represents time based messages, i.e. messages that should be sent in the future (more on this in later sections).
+- `TimeoutInterface` represents time based messages, i.e., messages that should be sent in the future (more on this in later sections).

 These messages have very specific intents and meaning and cannot be used interchangeably.
 From a conceptual point of view, a message is immutable and cannot be changed once created.